OliverHennhoefer/quant/README.md

 📅 Data for the company's last five fiscal years and current years TTM value. <br>
 ♻️ Convenient merging-abilities for updating past scraping results. <br>

+## Prerequisite

+Note that the installation if 'quant' requires [RTools](https://cran.r-project.org/bin/windows/Rtools/) in order to be able to build R and R packages from source on Windows.

 ## Installation
 ```r
 # Github Download 'quant'-package (dev version)